Trump files lawsuit to avoid January 6 committee subpoena - ExBulletin

 - Trump files lawsuit to avoid January 6 committee subpoena

-- The injured Mane is included in Senegal’s squad for the 2022 World Cup Football news

-- Prime Minister Shehbaz says Imran Khan is trying to ruin Pakistan

-- Kevin Conroy is dead: Batman Voice dies at 66 from cancer
+- Beloved Batman actor Kevin Conroy dies at 66 after battle with cancer

-- Pregnant Brittany Mahomes poses in a nude dress with her daughter